PCB Development – You May Not Know About The Future Trends!

 Figure 11 – The Ultra-Low Power PsiKick Monitoring Chip(from phys.org)

-Mechanical engineers are playing a significant part in developing packages that are resistant to moisture.
+Mechanical engineers play a significant part in developing packages that are resistant to moisture.
 Still, as more uses for IoT gadgets crop up, PCB designers will need to do much more to ensure sensitive components are well protected.

 Miniaturized IoT devices require a great deal of precision to fabricate.
 While most designers are typically comfortable swapping fried through-hole components on traditional circuit boards, the IoT market has no tolerance for failure.